terra-campaigns/terraSystem/srd.md

 For this scene, you only expend *Ego* if you roll a $1$.
 By the end of the scene, you have to figure out how you depart (death, madness, mission, etc.).
 You can create a new character with half (rounded up) the number of *Advances* the previous character had.

-# Making a Game

-**Terran Engine** is focuses on the grimdark aesthetics, which might not be the thematic choice of every game.

-By adapting the *Archetypes* and *Advancements*, and reskinning *Ego* (and *Conditions*), other genres can easily be emulated.
-A few playtested examples are given.
-The Rules section can mostly be used as is.

-## Ego in Pulp Fantasy

-For the Pulp Fantasy genre, Ego can be used as a measure of how far the next climax is.
-Whenever relevant, the GM rolls one die.
-If the die is higher than the highest Ego of the Party, a climax event happens.
-After this climax, all Ego is restored to its original max.